-PTSD In Vets Is Leading To A More Sinister Problem…The Veterans Site
+PTSD In Vets Is Leading To An Even More Sinister Problem…The Veterans Site

 The prevalence of substance abuse in veterans returning from active duty is largely a result of post-traumatic stress disorder, points out the U.S. Department of Veterans Affairs.